Are you ready to learn to drive a bus or coach?

 - display L plates on the front and rear of the vehicle where they can be clearly seen when you’re driving (L or D plates in Wales)

-- be accompanied by a qualified driver who is over 21 and has held (and still holds) a full PCV licence for the category of vehicle being driven for at least 3 years
+- be accompanied by a qualified driver who is over 21 and has held (and still holds) a full PCV driving licence for the category of vehicle being driven for at least 3 years